 - "Themes" help you to find investments that interest you

 Webull is another investing app that offers commission-free trades and the ability to purchase fractional shares.
-It doesn’t have the social features that you’d get with Public.com, but Webull does offer the ability to trade options and cryptocurrency, in addition to stocks and ETFs.
+It doesn’t have the social features you’d get with Public.com, but Webull does provide some helpful tools for research and analysis.

 - Commission-free trades of stocks, ETFs, options, and cryptocurrency